broesie/beautiful-jekyll/tutorials/tasker/autovoice/contacts/get_age.md

+---
+layout: tutorial
-# Get the age of your contacts by using AutoVoice
+title: Get age of your contacts by using AutoVoice
+---
 This tutorial will explain, how to retrieve the age of a specific contact.
 We can use a command like this: **how old is John.**